Adaptiveprism/Asclepius/Readme.md

 The old hermit was saying the mantra very carefully, slowly, over and over, as he walked across the surface of the water back to the island.

 Source: http://www.dharma-haven.org/tibetan/meaning-of-om-mani-padme-hung.htm

+What I have in this repository is the bare minimum of information.
+If you would like to do some further reading on this subject please visit: http://www.dlshq.org/download/kundalini.htm